David Pelletier: Hockey coach

 After retiring from competition, Pelletier became an ice hockey power skating coach, working with professional and high level amateur players, including players from the Canadian women's hockey team.

-In September 2014, Pelletier was hired as a skating coach for the Edmonton Oilers of the National Hockey League, a role he still holds as of the 2021–22 season.
+In September 2014, Pelletier was hired as a skating coach for the Edmonton Oilers of the National Hockey League, a role he held until the 2024-25 season.

+On July 11, 2025, Pelletier was named assistant coach for the Dallas Stars.

 Personal life

 Pelletier was married to ice dancer Marie-Josee Fortin for a year before he began skating with Salé and ended his marriage.
 Pelletier proposed to Salé on Christmas Day of 2004 in front of his parents and Salé's mother.
 The couple was married on December 30, 2005, at the Fairmont Banff Springs hotel in Alberta.
 In 2006, they served as commentators on the television program Olympic Ice which aired on USA Network during the Winter Olympics in Torino Italy.
-Pelletier and Salé welcomed a son, Jesse Joe Pelletier, on September 30, 2007, at the Sturgeon Community Hospital and Health Centre in St. Albert, Alberta.
+Their son was born on September 30, 2007, at the Sturgeon Community Hospital and Health Centre in St. Albert, Alberta.

 In June 2010, Salé and Pelletier announced plans to divorce following an 18-month separation, sharing custody of their son.
 They continued to skate together until retiring in 2012.
 Pelletier married Russian figure skater Ekaterina Gordeeva on July 25, 2020.
 They live in Edmonton, Alberta, Canada.